The \'etale local structure of algebraic stacks: Refinements of local structure

+For \itemref{T:refinement-cH}, we can by \Cref{P:extension-gerbes} (and \Cref{R:extension-non-closed-points}) extend the residual gerbe $\cG_w$ over $\kappa(w)=\kappa(s')$ to a fundamental gerbe $\cH\to S'$ after replacing $S'$ by an \'etale neighborhood of $s'$.
+If $s'$ has an open neighborhood of characteristic zero, then $\cH$ is linearly fundamental after restricting to this neighborhood.
+If $w$ has nice stabilizer, then $\cH$ is nicely fundamental after replacing $S'$ with an \'etale neighborhood by \Cref{P:extension-nicefund}.

+If $\cG_w$ is neutral, that is, has a section $\sigma_0$, then after replacing $S'$ with an \'etale neighborhood, we obtain a section $\sigma$ of $\cH\to S'$ (\Cref{P:extension-morphisms}\itemref{PI:extension-morphisms:section} with $\cX=S'$) and then $\cH=BG$ where $G=\Aut(\sigma)$.
+This gives \itemref{T:refinement-neutral}.

-In general, there exists, after replacing $S$ with an \'etale neighborhood of $s$, a finite \'etale surjective morphism $S'\to S$ such that $\stk{H}\times_S S'\to S'$ has a section $\sigma'$.
-The group scheme $H'=\Aut(\sigma')\to S'$ is geometrically reductive and embeddable.
-We let $G$ be the Weil restriction of $H'$ along $S'\to S$.
-It comes equipped with a morphism $\stk{H}\to BG$ which is representable, hence affine by \Cref{P:refinement}\itemref{P:refinement:affine_diag}.
-It can be seen that $G\to S$ is geometrically reductive and embeddable and also linearly reductive (resp.\ nice) if $\stk{H}$ is linearly fundamental (resp.\ nicely fundamental). \end{proof}
+If $\cG_w$ is not neutral, there exists, after replacing $S'$ with an \'etale neighborhood of $s'$, a finite \'etale surjective morphism $S''\to S'$ such that $\cH\times_{S'} S''\to S''$ has a section $\sigma'$.
+The group scheme $H'=\Aut(\sigma')\to S''$ is geometrically reductive and embeddable.
+We let $G$ be the Weil restriction of $H'$ along $S''\to S'$.
+It comes equipped with a morphism $\cH\to BG$ which is representable, hence affine by \cite[Cor.~4.3.2]{alper-adequate}.
+It can be seen that $G\to S'$ is geometrically reductive and embeddable and also linearly reductive (resp.\ nice) if $\cH$ is linearly fundamental (resp.\ nicely fundamental).
+This establishes \itemref{T:refinement-G}, \itemref{T:refinement-lin-red-group} and \itemref{T:refinement-nice}.